core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 The FETCH method is used by the CoOL client of retrieve a subset of the data nodes within a datastore.

 To retrieve a list of data node instances, the CoOL client send a CoAP FETCH request to the URI of the targeted datastore.
 The payload of the FETCH request contains the list of data node instance to be retrieved.
 This list is encoded using a CBOR array, each entry containing an "instance-identifier" as defined by {{cbor-mapping}}.
-Within each "instance-identifier", data nodes are identified using SIDs as defined by {{sid}}.
+Within each "instance-identifier", data nodes are identified using SIDs as defined by [I-D.somaraju-core-sid].

 SIDs within the list of "instance-identifier" are encoded using delta.
 A delta represents the different between the current SID and the SID of the previous entry within this list.
 The delta of the first entry within the list is set to the absolute SID value (current SID minus zero).